Carole Browner

 Biography

-I am a Professor in the UCLA Department of Anthropology, the Department of Women’s Studies, and the Center for Culture and Health, within the David Geffen School of Medicine’s NPI-Semel Institute for Neuroscience and Human Behavior.
+I am a Professor in the UCLA Department of Anthropology, the Department of Gender Studies, and the Center for Social Medicine in the UCLA David Geffen School of Medicine.
 I served as Chair of the Anthropology Department from 2010 to 2013.
-My training as a medical anthropologist combines a doctorate in socio-cultural anthropology with a master’s degree in public health.

-My research interests have lay principally at the intersection of gender, reproduction, and health.
-I have conducted field research in urban Colombia, rural Mexico, and with diverse ethnic groups in the U. S. In Cali, Colombia I investigated the circumstances that led pregnant women with unintended conceptions to seek illegal abortion.
-In rural Mexico, I sought to understand how local political relations shaped gender-based reproductive strategies.
-Since 1989, I have worked mainly in the U. S. on issues surrounding the medicalization of pregnancy and prenatal care, particularly the ways that prenatal genetic information may alter reproductive experience.
-My prize-winning collection, Reproduction, Globalization, and the State: New Theoretical and Ethnographic Perspectives (co-edited with Carolyn Sargent) was published in 2011 by Duke University Press.
+My research has principally focused on the intersections of gender, reproduction, and health.
+I conducted field research in Cali, Colombia on the circumstances that led pregnant women with unintended conceptions to seek illegal abortion; in rural Mexico on how local political relations shaped gender-based reproductive behavior; and with diverse ethnic groups in the U. S. Since 1989, I have worked mainly on the medicalization of pregnancy and prenatal care, particularly ways that prenatal genetic information may alter reproductive experience.
+My prize-winning collection, Reproduction, Globalization, and the State: New Theoretical and Ethnographic Perspectives (co-edited with Carolyn Sargent) was published by Duke University Press.

-My longstanding research into the social impact of decoding the human genome and the meanings and uses of genetic information led me to investigate the growing role of genetic testing in the field of neurology.
-Our monograph, Neurogenetic Diagnoses, the Power of Hope, and the Limits of Today’s Medicine, co-authored with Mabel Preloran (2010, Routledge), explores the diverse meanings, and impacts of genetic diagnoses for patients enduring currently incurable and ultimately fatal neurodegenerative diseases — and for their family caregivers and clinicians.
-The analysis is framed by increasingly sharp social debates over the consequences of decoding the human genome — and the impact of genetic technology on our lives.
-Currently, with a team of neurogenetics experts and health services researchers,
+My long-term research on the social impact of decoding the human genome and the meanings and uses of genetic information led me to investigate the growing role of genetic testing in neurology.
+Our monograph, Neurogenetic Diagnoses, the Power of Hope, and the Limits of Today’s Medicine, co-authored with Mabel Preloran (Routledge), explores the diverse meanings and consequences of genetic diagnoses for patients living with incurable and ultimately fatal neurodegenerative diseases — and for their family caregivers and clinicians.

 Publications